MicrosoftDocs/xamarin-docs/docs/xamarin-forms/troubleshooting/questions/forms-xaml-designer.md

 This limitation is described in the [Xamarin.Forms XAML Basics](~/xamarin-forms/xaml/xaml-basics/index.md) guide:

-> "There is not yet a visual designer for generating XAML in Xamarin.Forms applications, so all XAML must be hand-written."
+> "There is no visual designer for generating XAML in Xamarin.Forms applications, so all XAML must be hand-written."

-However, the Xamarin.Forms XAML Previewer can be displayed by selecting the **View > Other Windows > Xamarin.Forms Previewer** menu option.
+However, the Xamarin.Forms XAML Editor can be displayed by selecting the **View > Other Windows > Xamarin.Forms Editor** menu option.